logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

   - gcp
 ---

-Google Cloud Platform (GCP) Stackdriver collects logs and metrics from your cloud services.
+Google Cloud Platform (GCP) Stackdriver collects logs from your cloud services.
 You can use Google Cloud Pub/Sub to forward your logs from Stackdriver to Logz.io.

 #### Configuration